 About our Department

 The department is host to several student organizations that provide students with opportunities for extracurricular enrichment as well as leadership opportunities.
-The organizations include the Society for Human Resource Management, Women in Business, and the Society for Advancement of Management.
+The organizations include the Society for Human Resource Management and Women in Business.

 Specific departmental objectives include the following: